Chapter 1: When death happens

 How will you know that death has occurred?

 The most significant sign is that the person’s breathing has stopped.
 Click the arrows below to read about some other signs.

-- The face muscles will have relaxed, and there is
+The face muscles will have relaxed, and there is no movement anywhere.

-- The person’s body becomes cool to the touch, although that will take a few hours.
+The person’s body becomes cool to the touch, although that may take a few hours.

 Give yourself some time

-Regardless of where the person has died, you may want some final time to “be with them,”..
-Healthcare providers will usually give you some time and the space you need.
-If the death was at home, and no healthcare providers were present at the time of death, you will need to notify them as soon as possible.
+Regardless of where the person has died, you may want some final time to be with them.
+Healthcare providers will usually give some time and space for visitors.
+If the death was at home and no healthcare providers were present at the time of death, you will need to notify them as soon as possible.

 What may help

-Your healthcare provider or palliative care team member will likely already have advised you of what happens next.
+The healthcare provider or palliative care team member has likely already told you about what happens next.
 However, if they haven’t, and you know the person who is ill is very close to dying, it’s helpful to ask before the person’s death.
 This can help you prepare and will be one less thing to worry about once death has occurred.